nickuhlig/nickuhlig.github.io/about/index.md

 ## About me

-I'm a Canadian chemist currently living in Edmonton, Alberta.
+I'm a Canadian chemist currently living in Toronto, Ontario.
 I currently work for [Sage Therapeutics](https://www.sagerx.com), a Boston-based pharmaceutical company.

 I'm originally from Sault Ste.
-Marie, Ontario.
+Marie, Ontario and I've lived in Guelph, Toronto, Montreal, Edmonton, and Prague (Czechia).
 I speak English natively, French at an intermediate level, and Czech at an ever-decaying level (I was, at one time, fluent).

 You can find me elsewhere on the internet using the links at the bottom of the page.